spamegg1/tarski-examples/06/README.md

 17. Now let’s change the world so that none of the above mentioned facts hold.
     We can do this as follows.
 18. First move f to the bottom right corner of the grid.
-19. Then move e to the top left corner of the grid and make it large.
+19. Then move e to the top left corner of the grid and make it big.
 20. Change either the tone or the shape of a to something else.
 21. Change at least one of d, e, or f to a shape that is not a circle.
 22. Now none of the facts hold;